-Software based statistical evaluation of correlated elements was conducted using the Correlations Report of Geosoft product Target for ArcGIS Geochemical Analysis addon to Esri ArcMap.
+Software based statistical evaluation of correlated elements was conducted using the Correlations Report of Geosoft Geochemistry extension to Esri ArcMap.
 This report indicates that germanium is the only element with a significant correlation to gold within the soil dataset.
 A correlation was expected between gold and several other "normal pathfinder elements", but no other associations are substantiated based strictly on the 2017 soil dataset.
 Significant reliance was placed on the gold-germanium association in the interpretation of the soil data.